XAYRGA/BMSXPX/README.md

+#THIS PROJECT HAS BEEN SUCCEEDED BY JAISEQX
+#Please see JaiSeqX at https://github.com/XAYRGA/JaiSeqX

 # BMSXPX - JAudio Engine Emulator / BMS Player

 Please note that you'll need my fork of SharpDX to use this until my PR is merged, you can find it here.  https://github.com/TheFreezebug/SharpDX .
 Alternatively, you can use the contents found in the "prebuilt" folder if you don't want to use it.